Aajiboye/autochek/README.md

 A microservice pattern approach was implemented.
 This repository contains two microservices, the location microservice and the coordinator service (api-cord).

 # installation
+This installation assumes that you have nodejs and mongodb installed and running on your system.
 1. clone repo using git clone https://github.com/Aajiboye/autochek.git
 2. There are two services, the location microservice and the cordinator service.
 # configuring the location microservice